-Amancio's two hour presentation is a must see and hear for anyone whom may have Juan Bautista Chapa as one of their ancestors.
+Amancio's two-hour presentation is a must-see and hear for anyone who may have Juan Bautista Chapa as one of their ancestors.

 He also talked about the Poem to the French Woman that is found in "La Historia" and he also read it out loud for the attendees to get a feel for the emotions that Chapa might have had felt himself.

 Overall it was an excellent presentation, which I encourage everyone to listen to.